mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

 ---
-title:  "Make it Easy to Do the Right Thing with WWBD"
+title: Make it Easy to Do the Right Thing with WWBD
 date: 2022-12-22
-categories: vscode venvs extensions dev-environment
+categories:
+  - vscode
+  - venvs
+  - extensions
+  - dev-environment
 header:
   teaser: /assets/markus-spiske-code.jpg
 ---